jvanhouteghem/angular-sandbox/angular2-sandbox-step4/README.md

 Step 4 : Communication between two components
 ---

-1. Start by create a new component named counter.component : "ng g component counter"
+A. Start by create a new component named counter.component : "ng g component counter"

-2. CounterComponent
+B. CounterComponent
 We want to receive a message value from another component.
 In counter.component.ts import add the following code :
 ```